bobluppes/MLDG/index.md

 meta_val_loss = self.loss_fn(outputs_val, labels_val)
 ```
 Now we essentially do the same as above but this time the proposed adapted parameters are tested on the meta-test domains.
 This is the key strategy of this method.
-The proposed parameters are only desirable if they lead to both increased performance on the meta-train domain as wel as on the meta-test domain.
-AKA we are looking for adaptations which lead to increased performance across a whole range of very different domains (for example PACS, as shown before).
+The proposed parameters are only desirable if they lead to both increased performance on the meta-train domain as well as on the meta-test domain.
+More specifically we are looking for adaptations which lead to increased performance across a whole range of very different domains (for example PACS, as shown before).

 Here the hyper parameter of meta-stepsize has also come into play.
 The meta-stepsize governs the step size during the meta-training whereas the regular step size governs actual train step.